huggingface/text-embeddings-inference/docs/source/en/tei_cloud_run.md

 gcloud config set project $PROJECT_ID
 ```

-Once you are logged in, you need to enable the Cloud Run API, which is required for the Hugging Face DLC for TGI deployment on Cloud Run.
+Once you are logged in, you need to enable the Cloud Run API, which is required for the Hugging Face DLC for TEI deployment on Cloud Run.

 ```bash
 gcloud services enable run.googleapis.com